 - Southern Territory: includes Alabama, Arkansas, Florida, Georgia, Kentucky (outside of northeast), Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, Washington, DC, and West Virginia

 Next, confirm that you were enrolled in the ARC program within the last three years.
+Then, confirm you did not enroll in the ARC program to comply with a court order or condition of probation or parole.

 Then click here to be directed to the DocuSign website.
 Once there, you will be prompted to enter your name and e-mail address.
 The system will direct you to complete a Consent to Join form.
 Review the form to ensure accuracy, then sign using a computer or your mobile phone.
 You must complete this form to join the lawsuit.